- Module (extend Magento capabilities)

-As a metapackage, which is a Magento Marketplace requirement if you’re developing a product that has more than one component.
+As a metapackage, which is a Commerce Marketplace requirement if you’re developing a product that has more than one component.

 A metapackage consists of shared packages.
 Examples: a metapackage that consists of a module and a theme, two modules, two themes, and so on.

 More information about metapackages can be found in the next section.

 Commerce Marketplace uses the blanket term product to refer to a component or a metapackage.

 Commerce Marketplace requires more than one component to be packaged as a metapackage, which consists of only a

 composer.json that specifies individual components and their dependencies.
 (Commerce Marketplace also refers to a metapackage as an extension.)